Skip to content

 • Transplant to 2" spacing.

-• Plant deep: dig a trench and transplant 4-6" deep into soil, so only the green part of the stalk is showing.
+• Plant deep: transplant 4–6" deep into soil, so only the green part of the stalk is showing.

 Maintenance

-• Water generously once plants are established (3 times a week).
+• Water generously once plants are established (3 times per week).

-• Hilling: bury plants repeatedly when the shank is 3" above the soil.
+• Hilling: to establish the characteristic long white shank, the base of the plant cannot be exposed to sunlight.
+Bury plants repeatedly when the shank is 3” above the soil.

 Harvest